cunnie/docs/vault.md

-The following was mostly taken Vault's [Getting Started](https://learn.hashicorp.com/collections/vault/getting-started) series of tutorials.
+The following was mostly taken from Vault's [Getting Started](https://learn.hashicorp.com/collections/vault/getting-started) series of tutorials.